Thrive Leads Review: The Ultimate Email List Building Plugin?

 You can run split tests on any optin form.
 On any form overview page, the purple icon will clone your form, and you can use the drag-and-drop editor to make cosmetic tweaks to the form.

 To begin the split test, click the Start A/B Test button.
 Give it a name and a brief description.
 If you want the plugin to pick an automatic winner, click the drop-down button, then click the Enabled checkbox.

 The plugin will determine the winner based on three criteria:

-- Chance to beat original (CTBO) – this is easily the most important figure.
-CTBO tells us if there is a statistical significance to the results.
-The higher this number, the better, as it reduces the impact of chance on results.
+- Chance to beat original (CTBO) — this is easily the most important figure.
+CTBO tells us if there is a statistical significance to the results, and the higher this number, the better, as it reduces the impact of chance on results.